-Dave and Cheryl were honored to become the new namesake for the Golf to Eradicate Cancer fundraising event.
-“We want to enable HCI to continue its research and to find a cure for cancer,” Dave states.
+Dave and Cheryl are honored to be the namesake for the Golf to Eradicate Cancer fundraising event.
+“We want to enable Huntsman Cancer Institute to continue its research and to find a cure for cancer,” Dave states.
 “That’s what the initial title of the tournament was—Golf to Eradicate Cancer—and that’s what the purpose of the event is.”

 “I am grateful that we can be part of this,” Cheryl says.
 “There are so many great charities and organizations out there, but this is the one that we’ve chosen to focus on and to put our efforts behind.”

 Cheryl graduated from Dixie State University and went on to become the coordinator for the Dixie State University Alcohol and Drug Prevention Program, which she helped to establish.
 She was appointed by the Department of Education as the Regional Coordinator for the Network of Colleges and Universities; serving Utah, Arizona and Nevada.